wordbit/wordbit/content/posts/how-do-you-know.md

 It's ironic - the internet was created to bolster communication, only to have it become an automated parody of communication.
 Since AI basically uses all the writing on the Internet for it's training data, the internet will become a snake eating it's own tail.

-Maybe this is how skynet starts, or maybe I'm being overly pessimistic.
+Maybe this is how Skynet starts, or maybe I'm being overly pessimistic.
 I asked ChatGPT to weigh on on whether AI will take over writer jobs in the future, and it was more optimistic, deferring to human creativity with just the right touch of humility:

-\[insert screenshot\]

 This answer didn't make me feel any better though, probably because it was such a good answer.
 It's like asking Picasso if your napkin doodle is any good - I'm sure he'd be very magnanimous and generous too.